wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/unattended/unattended-wazuh-cluster-installation.rst

     # curl -so ~/wazuh-server-installation.sh https://raw.githubusercontent.com/wazuh/wazuh-documentation/2205-Open_Distro_installation/resources/open-distro/unattended-installation/distributed/wazuh-server-installation.sh

-Filebeat needs to be configured by adding the Elasticsearch nodes IPs in order to connect with them.
 Choose the cluster mode between single-node or multi-node.
 The following commands assume that the script has been downloaded in the root home directory ( ``~/`` ):

 .. code-block:: console